Skip to Content

 Accident-Investigation:

-The course provides the practical skills required for anyone who is, or may be involved, in accident or near-miss incident investigation, including Managers, Supervisors, Department/School Safety Co-ordinators and Trade Union Safety Representatives.
+This training course provides participants with an understanding of why incident investigations are carried out and provides the practical skills required for anyone who is, or may be involved, in accident or near-miss incident investigation, including Managers, Supervisors, Department/School Safety Co-ordinators and Trade Union Safety Representatives.

-After completing this course participants should:
+After completing this course, participants should:

 1. Understand what accidents and incidents are (including near-misses) and how they are caused.